sschoener/sschoener.github.io/_posts/2024-12-29-overthinking-underdoing.md

 Finally, I have been quite active on this blog: 30 entries this year.
 You may not realize this, but to me every blog post is an opportunity to screw up and look like a complete idiot to everyone I know, and in the spirit of this post I have embraced that by now.

+---

-[^bias]: Regulars may recall my musings about [Getting Shit Done]({% post_url 2024-07-27-get-shit-done %}), to which my colleague Andrew Grant from Epic Games added the excellent criterion of "bias to action."
+[^bias]: Regular readers may recall my musings about [Getting Shit Done]({% post_url 2024-07-27-get-shit-done %}), to which my colleague Andrew Grant from Epic Games added the excellent criterion of "bias to action."
 Very much related, I think.